Japanese embassy hostage crisis: Executions controversy

-Media reports also discussed a possible breach of international practices on taking of prisoners, committed on what they, under rules of diplomatic extraterritoriality, the equivalence of sovereign Japanese soil, and speculated that if charged, Fujimori could face prosecution in Japan.
+Media reports also discussed a possible breach of international practices on taking of prisoners, committed on what they considered, under rules of diplomatic extraterritoriality, the equivalence of sovereign Japanese soil, and speculated that if charged, Fujimori could face prosecution in Japan.
 However, under the Vienna Convention, embassies and residencies do not enjoy extraterritoriality, but inviolability (immunity from search).

 Initial legal proceedings

 On 2 January 2001, the Peruvian human-rights organization APRODEH filed a criminal complaint on behalf of MRTA family members against Alberto Fujimori, Vladimiro Montesinos, Nicolás De Bari Hermoza Ríos, Julio Salazar Monroe and anyone found to be guilty of the crime of the qualified homicide of Eduardo Nicolás Cruz Sánchez and two other MRTA militants.

 Special Provincial Prosecutor Richard Saavedra was put in charge of the preliminary inquiry into the complaint.
-Non-commissioned National Police officers Raúl Robles Reynoso and Marcial Teodorico Torres Arteaga corroborated Hidetaka Ogura's testimony, telling investigators that they took Eduardo Cruz Sánchez alive as he was attempting to get away by mingling with the hostages when they were at the house in back of the residence.
+Non-commissioned National Police officers Raúl Robles Reynoso and Marcial Teodorico Torres Arteaga corroborated Hidetaka Ogura's testimony, telling investigators that they took Eduardo Cruz Sánchez alive as he was attempting to escape by mingling with the hostages when they were at the house behind the residence.

 In an interview in March, Ad Hoc Deputy Attorney Ronald Gamarra Herrera told CPN radio that Fujimori should face murder charges over the alleged executions: "[We have] information regarding how post-mortems were conducted on the dead MRTA rebels, which in opinion could corroborate accusations of extrajudicial killings."
 He said unofficial post-mortems plus reports by the UN, the U.S. State Department and rights groups, suggested rebels had been executed with a shot in the head.
 The state prosecutors ordered the exhumation of the insurgents' bodies.

 Others, however, have stated that the investigation is just another attempt by Fujimori's political enemies to destroy his legacy.
 "Not giving in to terrorist blackmail is the only good thing remaining from the previous government.
 And now they want to destroy that like everything else," said Carlos Blanco, an independent congressman and one of the hostages.